khanhbang03/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Tic Tac Toe was my favorite game to play with friends in secondary school, so I decided to make an XO game based on HTML, CSS, and Javascript.
+Tic Tac Toe was my favorite game to play with friends in secondary school, so I have created an XO game based on HTML, CSS, and Javascript for recreational purpose.

 <b>Start screen:</b>